 It’s important to understand that the name you label the trust does not determine its type.

 It’s actually the wording of the trust deed that determines what type of trust it is, which is why it’s critical to administer each type of trust within the relevant commercial and tax regimes.

 Now there is no specific wording required in a trust (other than for a superannuation trust), so it’s imperative to have a trust deed designed for your specific requirements.

-So let me outline the aspects of trusts you should understand.
+So let me outline the aspects of trust you should understand.